kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 Follow the default installation, and say **yes** when it asks you if it should run `conda init` for you.

+**NP:** Now log out out of the cluster and log back in.
+This is needed to make the `conda` command available to you.

 ### Create an environment

 You also need a dedicated conda environment on the cluster.
 We will name this `popgen` too, but in this one we will also install all the scientific software you will use in the exercises.
 Run this command to create the conda envionment: